handsontable/handsontable/docs/content/guides/cell-types/dropdown-cell-type.md

 # Dropdown cell type

-Use the dropdown cell type to collect user input with a searchable menu that lets the user choose a suggested option while typing.
+Collect user input with a searchable list of choices, by using the dropdown cell type.

 [[toc]]